 By the 16th century, music composed specifically for the guitar appeared.
 A Spanish instrument known as a vihuela is generally considered the immediate ancestor of the modern guitar, which soon outshone the viheula in popularity.
 It is safe to say that the 16th and 17th centuries saw the emergence of the guitar as an instrument in its own right.

 What is it about the instrument that allowed it to be adopted by everyone from John Lennon to Steve Vai?
 Why is it that guitars from the 1950’s are more highly valued than guitars from the 1990’s?
 What was Leo Fender’s main contribution?
 C. F. Martins'?
 What role did Les Paul play in the history of the instrument?
 What other contributions were made by other less well-known inventors?
+These are just a few questions you might consider as you embark on your study of the history of the guitar.

 These are just few of the questions you’ll discover as you study the guitar's amazing story.
 Hopefully, you’ll soon have a deeper appreciation of the rich history of this incredible instrument.
 If you'd like to add to this brief history, please let me know!